 Microsoft Defender for Business offers :

-- Comprehensive EDR: Behavioral monitoring, IOA (Indicators of Attack) detection, automatic blocking
+- Comprehensive EDR: behavioral monitoring, detection of Indicators of Attack (IOA), automatic blocking

-- Automated investigation and remediation (AIR): automatic incident analysis and corrective action
+- Automated Investigation and Remediation (AIR): Automatic incident analysis and corrective actions

 - Cross-platform protection: Windows, macOS, iOS, Android